For more details on our work at international forums, read the statements we deliver at these forums together with our partners.

-CFSC has attended the Forum since its inception and works with partners to raise issues of concern, particularly as related to the implementation of the UN Declaration on the Rights of Indigenous Peoples and human rights of Indigenous Peoples in Canada.
+CFSC has attended the Forum since its inception in 2002 and works with partners to raise issues of concern, particularly as related to the implementation of the UN Declaration on the Rights of Indigenous Peoples and human rights of Indigenous peoples in Canada.

-The Universal Periodic Review (UPR) was created through the UN General Assembly on 15 March 2006.
-It is a cooperative process which has reviewed the human rights records of every country.
+The Universal Periodic Review (UPR) was created in 2006 as a cooperative process that reviews the human rights records of every country.
 The UPR reminds States of their responsibility to fully respect and implement all human rights and fundamental freedoms.

 The UPR involves a review of the human rights records of all 192 UN Member States once every four years.
 The UPR provides the opportunity for each State to declare what actions they have taken to improve the human rights situations in their countries and to fulfill their human rights obligations.

-CFSC works with partners in making joint submissions on Canada’s performance regarding Indigenous Peoples’ human rights to the UPR as well as writing to government regarding our concerns about Canada’s performance.
+CFSC works with partners in making joint submissions on Canada’s performance on Indigenous peoples’ human rights to the UPR, as well as writing to the Canadian government regarding our concerns about Canada’s performance.